 Armed with a map from the concierge, we explored the main street of Grand Via, people watched at Plaza Nueva and then headed to the caravanserai or Corral del Carbón to pick up our Alhambra tickets.

-Read more: Know Before You Buy: Alhambra Tickets for Granada, Spain
+Read more: What to Know Before You Buy Alhambra Tickets

 1. Visit the Alhambra